 How Long Do Bearded Dragons Live For?

 Beardies live for between 7 and 12 years in captivity.
-They are relatively healthy lizards and most if any health issues arise from improper husbandry.
+They are relatively healthy pets and most bearded dragons will only experience health issues that arise from improper husbandry.

 Trauma due to cage aggression can also occur in dragons that are being housed together.
 Intestinal impaction (common from eating substrate), and renal and cardiac diseases are less common in this species.